Stephen Hendry: World Champion and World Number One (1989–1999)

-Later career (1999–2012)
+Later career and retirement (1999–2012)

 In the 1999–2000 season, Hendry won the British Open, where he made the fifth 147 break of his career, which was also the first maximum made in a ranking final.
 However, he suffered a surprise 7–10 defeat to debutant Stuart Bingham in the first round of the 2000 World Championship.
 In the 2000–01 season, Hendry failed to win any ranking titles for the first time since the 1988–89 season, reaching only one final.
 In the 2001–02 season, he won the European Open and came close to an eighth world title at the 2002 World Championship, where he defeated the defending champion O'Sullivan 17–13 in the semi-finals but lost 17–18 to Ebdon in the final.
 This was Hendry's last appearance in a World Championship final, after featuring in nine of the 13 finals held between 1990 and 2002.
 He made 16 centuries during the 2002 event, a record that stood outright for the next 20 years until Williams equalled it in 2022.

-Hendry won the Welsh Open in the 2002–03 season, and won the British Open in the 2003–04 season.
+Hendry won the Welsh Open in the 2002–03 season and won the British Open in the 2003–04 season.
 Returning from the Euro-Asia Masters Challenge in September 2003, he had his cue broken in the luggage hold of his international flight, where players had been required to stow their cues since the 11 September 2001 attacks.
-Hendry had received the cue as a gift from his parents when he was 14, and had used it when winning all seven of his world titles.
-Hendry reached the semi-finals of the 2004 World Championship but lost 4–17 to O’Sullivan with a session to spare, his heaviest defeat in a world semi-final.
+Hendry had received the cue as a gift from his parents when he was 14 and had used it when winning all seven of his world titles.
+Hendry reached the semi-finals of the 2004 World Championship but lost 4–17 to O'Sullivan with a session to spare, his heaviest defeat in a world semi-final.
 In the 2004–05 season, he was runner-up at the Welsh Open, losing 8–9 to O'Sullivan.
 The following month, he defeated fellow Scot Graeme Dott 9–7 to win the Malta Cup, his 36th and last ranking title.